Cockhash/Encrypted-Archlinux-Installion/README.md

 ## Create a Volume Group

-**Note:** I'm labelling my volume group as `main`.
+**Note:** I'm labelling my volume group as `vg0`.
 If you use something else, make sure to replace every instance of it, not only in this section, but also in the bootloader config section much later.

 ```
-#   vgcreate main /dev/mapper/lvm
+#   vgcreate vg0 /dev/mapper/lvm
 ```

 ## Create the Logical Volumes